wnaveed12/Security-Project/README.md

 # Security-Project

-This project allows you to setup a Krack Attack against a Weaker OS System like Ubuntu , which in our case is the Victim VM .
+This project allows you to setup a Crack Attack against a Weaker OS System like Ubuntu , which in our case is the Victim VM .
 While , also diplaying bad packets and a PMF method which will protect against the code.

 In Order to run this code you have to have two virtual systems , one Kali Linux(Attacker VM and AP) and one Ubuntu ( Victim VM that will run code for PMF and Capture Bad Packets )